This product is currently not available for delivery. Please try our Pickup option instead.

 - 50 lb. bag covers 7,000 sq. ft.

-- 25 lb. bags available here in our store
+- 25 lb. bags available here in our store for delivery or pick-up

 - Contains 0-0-7 fertilizer plus Barricade pre-emergent herbicide